 Many people think that if their home isn’t in a designated flood zone, they don’t need flood insurance.
 After all, if the mortgage company isn’t requiring it, it must not be that important, right?

 You may want to think again.

-?You?re best approach is to review your policy with your agent every year and investigate whether you’re in a flood plain,? says Thompson. ?If you find that you need or want flood insurance, your agent may not be comfortable writing the policy for you.
+“Your best approach is to review your policy with your agent every year and investigate whether you’re in a flood plain,” says Thompson.
+“If you find that you need or want flood insurance, your agent may not be comfortable writing the policy for you.
 You can find a specialized agent through the National Flood Insurance Program, or contact Coors Credit Union.”

 For more information on your options, or to receive a free insurance review, please contact the On Tap Credit Union Insurance Agency at 303-279-7248.